Xetibo/ReSet-Doc/sections/existing_plugin_functionality/keyboard.typ

 support more than four keyboard groups at the same time.
-A group in XKB consists of symbols, which are a collection of character codes and a group type that defines the type of symbols, e.g Latin letters, Cyrillic letters etc. and make up a keyboard layout.
-It is not possible to just increase that number because the XKBState field is only 16 bits long and uses bits 13 and 14 to report the keyboard group.
+A group in XKB consists of symbols, which are a collection of character codes and a group type that defines the type of symbols, e.g Latin letters, Cyrillic letters etc. and make up a keyboard layout. \

+In @keyboard-struct-limitation the structure of the XKBState can be seen.
+The structure is 16 bits long and contain various informations about the active state of a keyboard (or keyboards).
+Because KEYMASK and BUTMASK are not responsible for saving keyboard layouts and are therefore not explained further.
+The important parts are bits 13 and 14 as they keyboard group.
+It is not possible to just increase that number because the XKBState field is only 16 bits long and there is no bits left that could be used.
 Any attempt to increase the number of groups would require a change in the representation schema in XKB and other changes that wouldn't be backwards compatible @xkblimitation.\

-To show users that limitation visually, the first few rows are highlighted, while the rest have system colors.
-This number is set depending on the desktop environment because some don't use XKB and therefore could allow more than four keyboard layouts.

 #align(
   center, [#figure(
-      img("highlightedKeyboardLayouts.png", width: 75%, extension: "figures"), caption: [First four keyboard layouts are colored differently], )<highlighted-keyboard-layouts>],
+      img(
+        "../figures/keyboardLimitationBits.png", width: 85%, extension: "figures",
+      ), caption: [XKBState structure],
+    )<keyboard-struct-limitation>],
+)

+#subsubsection("Visualization")
+In this section, the different applications are analysed.
+The main goal is to keep ReSet aligned with other settings in ReSet as well as other applications that use the GTK4 library.

+#subsubsubsection("GNOME")

+In @gnome-keyboard-setting the UI for the keyboard settings from GNOME control center are shown.
+They use a drag-and-drop list to order the keyboard layouts around and mark it with the six dots on the left.
+These grip indicators are commonly used in software as well as in physical products to indicate that something is draggable.
+The listed is then grouped with a title and subtitle that explains what it is doing. \
+The keyboard layout list is grouped with a title and subtitle that briefly explains what its purpose is.
+Multiple of these groups are stacked vertically and form a scrollable area.

+#align(
+  center, [#figure(
+      img(
+        "../figures/gnomeKeyboardSetting.png", width: 55%, extension: "figures",
+      ), caption: [Gnome keyboard settings],
+    )<gnome-keyboard-setting>],
+)

+New keyboard layouts can be added added with the button at the very bottom of the list.
+It opens a dialog menu as seen in @gnome-add-keyboard-setting that contains a list of every keyboard layout available in the system.
+After selecting a keyboard layout, it can be added with the Add button on the top right.

+#align(
+  center, [#figure(
+      img(
+        "../figures/gnomeAddKeyboardSetting.png", width: 55%, extension: "figures",
+      ), caption: [Gnome keyboard settings],
+    )<gnome-add-keyboard-setting>],
+)

+#subsubsubsection("KDE")
+In @kde-keyboard-setting the UI for KDE system settings can be seen.
+The keyboard layout list is a list that can only be modified using the few buttons above it.
+It still allows the same behavior as a drag-and-drop list but is more explicit because each feature is written out. \
+The keyboard list is placed inside a border and is located in a grid-like fashion with other settings.

+#align(
+  center, [#figure(
+      img(
+        "../figures/kdeKeyboardSetting.png", width: 65%, extension: "figures",
+      ), caption: [KDE keyboard settings],
+    )<kde-keyboard-setting>],
+)

+The Add button opens a new dialog as seen in @kde-add-keyboard-setting in which users can search and insert new keyboard layouts from the list.
+It also has a preview functionality that allows users to see each key mapping visually.

+#align(
+  center, [#figure(
+      img(
+        "../figures/kdeAddKeyboardSetting.png", width: 65%, extension: "figures",
+      ), caption: [Gnome keyboard settings],
+    )<kde-add-keyboard-setting>],
 )